OEM Fitness Tracker Manufacturer in China: Smart Bands

 4-(dimethylamino)benzaldehyde (DMAB) test.
 Specific to TPU materials — tests for aromatic amine release from azo dyes.
 Azo dye restriction applies to colored straps.

 Request REACH SVHC screening test reports for the strap material (silicone or TPU) from the factory.
 These should be issued by a third-party lab (SGS, Bureau Veritas, TÜV).
 A factory-issued self-declaration is not sufficient for EU market compliance.
+Our audit service can coordinate third-party chemical testing and verify that production strap materials match the tested samples.
+For a real-world example, see our US startup smart watch case study.

 Have a sourcing project in mind?